gambit-labs/silverstripe/README.md

 ## SilverStripe in a docker container

-SilverStripe is a PHP framework, which may be run with several webservers, including Apache, nginx, lighthttpd.
-Also, there are different kinds of database backends SilverStripe may be used with, this image supports MySQL or MariaDB.
+SilverStripe is an open-source Content Management System (CMS) and a PHP framework for creating and maintaining websites.

+This is a base image for easily running SilverStripe without having to install it first, which is a quite time-consuming process when starting from scratch.

+This image includes:
+ - nginx v1.6.2
+ - php v5.6.22
+ - mysql v14.14 (client only)
+ - composer v1.2-dev

+And SilverStripe itself of course!
+You specify SilverStripe version in the tag of the image: e.g. `gambitlabs/silverstripe:3.1` contains the latest patch release for `3.1` (at the time of writing: `3.1.19`)

-In this image nginx, php5 and a mysql client is installed, which means it's a perfect deployment solution for applications written for the LEMP stack.
+Now when it's dockerized, it's a perfect deployment solution for applications written for the LEMP stack.

 _Note: It isn't production ready (yet!), but perfect for testing._